invertase/flutterfire_cli/README.md

 ### Multi build configuration setup

+For a deeper dive into multiple flavor setup, you may wish to read [this comprehensive overview](https://codewithandrea.com/articles/flutter-firebase-multiple-flavors-flutterfire-cli/) provided by @bizz84.

 **important**: You need to run `flutterfire configure` for every configuration type.
 E.g. if you have `Debug` & `Release` configurations, you need to run `flutterfire configure` twice with the relevant arguments documented below.

 #### Android